stephen-sorley/give-lively-simple/README.md

 <https://gl-simple-demo.twilight-bread-fa09.workers.dev>

 This is a quick & dirty demo page I wrote that lets you configure a donation widget and generate embeddable HTML for it.
 Feel free to use it as much as you like, it runs entirely on the client side, and the static assets are hosted for free by Cloudflare.
+See [`/demo`](/demo) for the source code.

 ## Motivation
 Give Lively's existing simple donation widget is a nice way to allow donors to initiate a donation directly from your website.
 This